Health Protection CHARLIE, Fitness Center; what you need to know

 |0

-This work, Health Protection CHARLIE, Fitness Center; what you need to know [Image 3 of 3], by SSgt Magen M. Reeves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Health Protection CHARLIE, Fitness Center; what you need to know, by SSgt Magen M. Reeves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT